NormalVR/Normcore-Documentation/src/reference/classes/Normal.Realtime.RealtimeView.md

 class_summary: A component that manages a set of RealtimeComponents on a game object.
 class_remarks: ''
 class_members:
+- name: Static Fields
+  members:
+  - name: ExecutionOrder
+    definition: public int ExecutionOrder
+- name: Events
+  members:
+  - name: ownerIDSelfDidChange
+    definition: event Action<RealtimeView, int> ownerIDSelfDidChange
+    summary: Dispatched when the ownerIDSelf value changes.
+  - name: didReplaceAllComponentModels
+    definition: event Action<RealtimeView> didReplaceAllComponentModels
+    summary: Dispatched after all of the components of this view have been initialized with a new Realtime model.
 - name: Fields
   members:
   - name: sceneViewWillRegisterWithRealtime